lml/commontator/README.md

 config.can_vote_on_comments = true
 ```

-Note: acts_as_votable is currently incompatible with the protected_attributes gem
-if config.active_record.whitelist_attributes is set to true
+Note that acts_as_votable is currently incompatible with the protected_attributes gem if config.active_record.whitelist_attributes is set to true.

 ## Browser Support